-Jet routes are normally based on "H" class NAVAIDs spaced no farther apart than 260 NM or non-VOR/
+Jet routes are normally based on "H" class NAVAIDs

-DME area navigation system performance.
-They may be based on more widely spaced NAVAIDs if a usable signal can be provided (for example, GPS) and frequency protection afforded for the distance required.
+spaced no farther apart than 260 NM or non-VOR/DME area navigation system performance.
+They may be based on more widely spaced NAVAIDs if a usable signal can be provided (e.g., expanded service volume) and frequency protection is afforded for the distance required.